 OIP SYSTEM OVERVIEW

-The OIP-UV probe uses an UV LED and visible light camera and is suitable for delineation of fuels such as gasoline, diesel, etc. In addition to the software-filtered images showing percent areal fluorescence, the OIP-UV also provides the client with full color images of the soils outside the probe window.
+The OIP-UV probe uses a UV LED and visible light camera and is suitable for the delineation of fuels such as gasoline, diesel, etc. In addition to the software-filtered images showing percent areal fluorescence, the OIP-UV also provides the client with full-color images of the soils outside the probe window.

 BENEFITS OF OIP

 - Real-time data acquisition - allows for “on-the-fly” decision making and selection of the next borehole location, leading to more efficient and successful investigation programs.

 - Visible images of in situ soils - provide an additional line of evidence for soil characterization.
 Qualitative assessments of grain size and soil color can be made to improve the site conceptual model.